-Heritage varieties often have thin skin, and Goldmine are a particular culprit.
+Heritage varieties often have thin skin, and this is particularly true for Goldmine.

-If the marks are severe enough they can also become the site for an infection to begin, but usually these are just skin marks, caused by rain, that don’t effect the quality of the fruit underneath.
+If skin marks are severe enough they can crack and become the site for an infection to start.
+More commonly though, they’re literally just skin deep and don’t affect the quality of the fruit underneath.